OpenSDN-io/docs/opensdn-feature-architecture-guide/network-qos-vnc-3.1.rst

 QoS Configuration Parameters for Provisioning
 ---------------------------------------------

-.. _configuring-qos-in-tungsten-fabric-release-50-and-later:
+.. _configuring-qos-in-opensdn-release-50-and-later:

-Configuring QoS in Tungsten Fabric Release 5.0 and Later
+Configuring QoS in OpenSDN Release 5.0 and Later
 --------------------------------------------------------

-This section describes how to provision QoS in Tungsten Fabric release 5.0 and later.
+This section describes how to provision QoS in OpenSDN release 5.0 and later.

 1. Define the hardware queues and priority group in the